ryanwitt/minecraft/README.md

-# A minecraft server for AWS
+# A minecraft server for AWS / Amazon EC2

 This is intended for people with a bit of experience with unix software.